This post continues from the Operationalize Your World. Do read it first to get the context.

 Watch the 12 minute video, then read the steps below.
 Apology that the video is based on 6.6, not yet updated to 6.7.
 Some screenshots are from earlier version, as they are still functionally the same.

 Follow the names exactly.
 They are hardcoded in the dashboards.
 Names are Case Sensitive!
 If you do not follow, import will work, but you get hourglass icon.

-Part 1: Policy and Metrics
+Part 1: Super Metrics and Policy

 Once imported, enable the super metrics in your base policy.
 Yes, you can bulk enable by selecting multiple lines (as shown below).
 Use the Actions menu to enable them all.

 After you import the Performance SLA super metrics, review their settings.
 Do adjust the SLA accordingly if you know the performance of your IaaS.
 If you are running Balance power management, change the CPU SLA to 10, 20, 30 accordingly.

 Create 1 policy for each Tier.
 This has to be based on your active policy, so the inheritance works properly.
 Make sure you choose the right one.